Paynet-Systems/superstream-docs/explore-hyperswitch/payment-flows-and-management/fraud-and-risk-management/README.md

 | -------------------- | ------------------------------------------ | -------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------ |
 | Signifyd / Riskified | <ul><li>PreAuth</li><li>PostAuth</li></ul> | <ul><li>Cancel Transactions</li><li>Flag for Manual Review</li></ul> | <ul><li>Guaranteed Fraud Protection</li><li>Complete Chargeback Protection</li><li>Auth Rate Conversions</li></ul> |

-If your FRM processor of choice is not available in the above list, please put a new features request [here](https://github.com/juspay/hyperswitch/discussions/new?category=ideas-feature-requests).

 ## FRM status and decisions

 FRM connectors generally provide a decision based on rules / data models along with a risk score associated with the transaction.
 Some integrations require providing the model to be used explicitly.
 For example, Signifyd can be configured to respond with only scores, or decision + scores, etc. Fraud detection can be done via below methods